General Information

 Gold Book Assemblies

-Children who have done something noteworthy, special or kind during the week can receive a Gold Book Certificate at our Gold Book Assembly on Thursday mornings.
-They are allowed to bring this home and if they have an "Achievement" folder they can be put in.
+Children who have done something noteworthy, special or kind during the week can receive a Gold Book Certificate at our Gold Book Assembly on Friday mornings.
+They then take their certificate to share at home.
 Children here have lots to be proud of and we try our best to acknowledge this as much as possible.
 Class teachers give stickers and stamps.
 The headteacher has special stickers and often has visits to her office by children who have done excellent work.
-Lunchtime supervisors have certificates for clearing plates and children who eat fruit at lunch are automatically in "The Fruit Club".
 Any member of staff can nominate a child for special consideration.
 4+ children will join Gold Book Assembly after Christmas to ensure equality for all.

 All of this is planned to ensure Burbage C of E Infant School is a great place to be for children and adults.
 School should be a special experience with many happy memories and we are working towards this for every child.